carbon-language/carbon-lang/docs/design/generics/details.md

 would use
 [parameterized interfaces](terminology.md#interface-parameters-and-associated-constants).
-To write a parameterized version of the stack interface, instead of using associated types, write a parameter list after the name of the interface instead of the associated type declaration:
+To write a parameterized version of the stack interface, instead of using associated constants, write a parameter list after the name of the interface instead of the associated constant declaration:

 ```
 interface StackParameterized(ElementType:! type) {